-Production of phosphate at Compagnie des phosphates de Gafsa (CPG) was ter of 2015, according to official figures from Groupe Chimique Tunisien (GCT), down from 983,000 tonnes for the first guarter of 2014, and well below the target production for the quarter of 1.56 million tonnes.
+Production of phosphate at Compagnie des phosphates de Gafsa (CPG) was down to 604,000 tonnes in the first guarter of 2015, according to official figures from Groupe Chimique Tunisien (GCT), down from 983,000 tonnes for the first quarter of 2014, and well below the target production for the guarter of 1.56 million tonnes.
 Sit-ins and protests, and irregular deliveries of rock to processing plants and availability of water have all been blamed for the fall in Tunisia's troubled industry.
-The Ministry of Industry says that improving output back up to 500,000 tonnes per ing quarter.
+The Ministry of Industry says that improving output back up to 500,000 tonnes per month is now its top priority for the coming quarter.